ramonmeza/zig-c-tutorial/README.md

 ### Using Zig to build a C Library

+When I say a C library, I mean a static or shared library.
+A static library contains a single file, for me thats a `.lib` file.
+Shared libraries, on the other hand, contain `.lib` files and `.dll` files.
+Basically more stuff to link to.
+If you want to dig deeper on static and shared libraries, check the [Resources](#resources) section

 We'll use our `zmath` library we wrote in C and build it into a shared libary so that we can dynamically link to rather than needing to include the source code during build time.
 Basically, this is the situation you'll be in when using